 Holst manuscripts on display for the first time in over a hundred years.

-The manuscripts will form part of an exhibition which explores Holst’s interest in folk music.
-Other significant items on display will include photographs of Holst and his best friend and fellow composer Ralph Vaughan Williams.
+The manuscripts form part of an exhibition which explores Holst’s interest in folk music.
+Other significant items on display include photographs of Holst and his best friend and fellow composer Ralph Vaughan Williams.
 Vaughan Williams – whose 150th centenary is being celebrated throughout 2022 – was a collector of folk song and also created many folk-inspired pieces.

 Part of the celebration of Ralph Vaughan Williams 150 years after his birth.

 Book your visit here